 Note that different phones will differ in how they present your website.
 For that very reason, we recommend checking the mobile version of website in other ways as well to find flaws in your mobile site.

-The Google Mobile-friendly test also shows a rendering of your mobile page.
-If that page looks like the one on the right, my guess is there is still work to do.
+The Google Mobile-Friendly Test shows a rendering of your mobile page.
+If that page looks like the one on above, my guess is there is still work to do.
 Even if Google tells you your website is mobile-friendly.
 Remember that it’s an automated check.
-In our reviews, we check all the things in this article manually, just to make sure we’re not missing things.
-If you want to do these checks yourself, please do so as well.
+Do check all the things in this article manually, just to make sure you’re not missing things.
 Sometimes common sense is much more valuable than what Google tells you :)

 Web developer toolbar

 You can also test your mobile site straight from your browser.
 In your Chrome browser, simply visit your own website and right-click somewhere on the browser screen.
 Click ‘Inspect’.
+You can also open it from the menu bar Tools > Developer Tools.
 After that, click the second icon in the inspector’s menu bar:

 This will open the website like in the screenshot above.
 It will allow you to see if your website is fit for multiple screens sizes.
 Firefox has a similar feature called responsive design mode.